Refer to the NEMT Guide for information about procedures.

-Eligible providers meet the following:
+Eligible providers must meet the following:

 Provider Type Home Page Links

-Recipients enrolled in a managed care organization (MCO) must contact the appropriate MCO for the process and procedures for obtaining transportation services.
+Members enrolled in a managed care organization (MCO) must contact the appropriate MCO for the process and procedures for obtaining transportation services.

 Transportation to services provided for a waiver program is the responsibility of the waiver program.
-For recipient transportation to waiver program services, see HCBS Waiver Services and Elderly Waiver (EW) and Alternate Care (AC) Program sections in the manual.
+For member transportation to waiver program services, see HCBS Waiver Services and Elderly Waiver (EW) and Alternate Care (AC) Program sections in the manual.

 Refer to these sections for specific policies about eligible recipients: